N2WQ/clubleaderboard/replit.md

 1. User uploads Cabrillo .log/.cbr file via `/upload` page
 2. Backend parses file → extracts contest, callsign, claimed score, operators, club, mode
 3. Validates club = "Yankee Clipper Contest Club" (case-insensitive)
-4. Cross-checks operators against roster → filters to YCCC members only
+4. Cross-checks operators against roster → separates into valid (current dues) vs expired dues
-5. If multi-op and <2 members → **rejects** with error
+5. **Inclusive scoring**: Accepts if ≥1 operator has valid dues, rejects only if ALL have expired/missing dues
+6. Operators with expired dues are excluded from scoring (with warning message)
-6. Deactivates any previous submission for same (callsign, contest, mode, year) and deletes its operator_points
+7. Deactivates any previous submission for same (callsign, contest, mode, year) and deletes its operator_points
-7. Stores submission + raw log
+8. Stores submission + raw log
-8. Recomputes baseline (highest single-op score for that contest/mode)
+9. Recomputes baseline (highest single-op score for that contest/mode)
-9. Calculates normalized points for each member operator
+10. Calculates normalized points for each valid member operator only
-10. Returns success with normalized points
+11. Returns success with normalized points + warning about excluded operators (if any)

 ### 2. Scoring Formula
 ```
-EffectiveOperators = count(YCCC members in OPERATORS list)
+EffectiveOperators = count(YCCC members with VALID DUES in OPERATORS list)
                      (if SINGLE-OP category, always = 1)
+                     (operators with expired dues are excluded)

 IndividualClaimed = ClaimedScore / EffectiveOperators